timi2506/BetterFileImporter/README.md

 # BetterFileImporter

 ## What does this Package do?
 Simple!
-It adds a new View Modifier, VERY SIMILAR to .fileImporter, that allows picking files, the cool part: It works even on Enterprise Certs like those provided by [WSF](https://wsfteam.xyz) and has a very simple System of providing the picked files - an Array of URLS! thats it! no more result.get() or similar to get the selected File URL's!
+It adds a new view modifier, very similar to .fileImporter, that lets you pick files.
+The cool part?
+It even works with enterprise certificates, like the ones from [WSF](https://wsfteam.xyz).

+And it keeps things super straightforward:
+You get an array of URLs.
+That’s it.
+No more result.get() nonsense just to access your files!

 ## Installation
 ### Using Xcode's built-in Package Manager